StartaleGroup/scs-aa-sdk/src/test/README.md

 - Networks scoped locally are isolated to the file in which they are used.
 - Tests within the same file using a local network may conflict with each other.
 If needed, split tests into separate files or use the Test Scope.
 - `"BESPOKE_ANVIL_NETWORK_FORKING_BASE_SEPOLIA"` does a similar thing, but anvil assumes the current state of base sepolia instead.
 Overusing this can cause throttling issues from tenderly or the service that you are finding the forkUrl from.
+- `"BESPOKE_ANVIL_NETWORK_FORKING_SONEIUM_MINATO"` does a similar thing, but anvil assumes the current state of soneium minato instead.
+Overusing this can cause throttling issues from tenderly or the service that you are finding the forkUrl from.

 ### Testnet Scope
 - Use by setting `const NETWORK_TYPE: TestFileNetworkType = "TESTNET_FROM_ENV_VARS"` for test files that rely on the network, private key and bundler url specified in your env vars.